Enterprise Trust Center Security Request Security Materials

 }'

-Same shape works for GPT, Gemini, Groq, Perplexity.
+Both modes are valid for Claude, GPT, Gemini, Grok, and Sonar.
 The gateway flattens response payloads so your code reads data.content regardless of provider.

 Built on ThreadSync's governance engine